 The fridge was stocked with organic produce and neatly labeled Tupperware, a far cry from Emily’s own diet of ramen and instant coffee.
 The bathroom was equally pristine, all white tiles and lavender-scented soap, the mirror reflecting her tired eyes and the faint freckles across her nose.

-Finally, she entered the living room, a grand space with high ceilings and a fireplace that hadn’t been lit in years.
-A grandfather clock ticked in the corner, its pendulum swinging like a metronome, and heavy drapes framed windows that looked out onto the darkened street.
-The room felt… heavy, as if the air itself was holding its breath.
+Finally, she went into the living room, a large space with high ceilings and a fireplace that hadn’t been used in years.
+A grandfather clock ticked in the corner, and heavy drapes covered the windows facing the dark street.
+The room felt heavy and still.

-Emily flicked on a lamp, its warm glow pushing back the shadows, and sank onto the plush couch, the cushions swallowing her like a hug.
-She pulled out her phone, scrolling through texts from her roommate, Sarah, who was probably out at some campus party Emily couldn’t afford to join.
+Emily turned on a lamp, its warm light making the room feel less dark, and sat down on the soft couch.
+She took out her phone and scrolled through texts from her roommate, Sarah, who was likely at a campus party Emily couldn’t afford to attend.

 The TV hummed to life, a sitcom’s laugh track filling the silence, and she settled in, trying to ignore the way the house seemed to watch her.